alexalvess/alexalvess/README.md

 And I'm Software Engineer:
  - 💜 In love with C#, always
- - 😁 Currently specializing in C# performance
+ - 😁 Currently specializing in Distributed Architecture
  - ❤️ I'm love best practices and design patterns too

 ##